 - Larry Talbot (Lon Chaney, Jr., The Wolf Man, My Favorite Brunette).
 The reluctant Wolf Man, who still searches for an end to his curse … or his life.
 Despite the gypsy girl’s obvious affection for him.
 Revived alongside Frankenstein’s Monster by Niemann and Daniel.

-- Ilonka (Elena Verdugo, Marcus Welby M.D.).
+- Ilonka (Elena Verdugo, The Frozen Ghost, Marcus Welby M.D.).
 The beautiful gypsy girl that Niemann and Daniel rescue.
 Daniel swiftly falls in love with her, but she instead falls in love with Talbot.
 This romantic triangle leads to tragedy all around.

 - Inspector Muller (Philip Van Zandt, Citizen Kane, Musty Musketeers).